autothis/k3s-deployment/cert-manager/README.md

 ```

   #### Debian:
-  Using the command below, and replacing with your own certificate, you can create a file called 'k3s-custom-ca.crt'
+  Using the commands below, and replacing with your own certificate, you can create a file called 'k3s-custom-ca.crt'

 ```bash
 # Create Custom CA Directory for K3s